smahendra14/CalPal/README.md

 Watch a demo here: https://youtu.be/7P-4f5_B-DU

-Note: CalPal is currently only open for select test users so logging in will not work
+Note: CalPal is currently only open for select test users and will not work for the general public